Mentor Areas

 The GBVRG

 Research assistants on this project will join the Gender-Based Violence Research Group, entering into an existing supervision program and support system.
 Dr. AbiNader meets weekly with students to troubleshoot research issues and offer support.
-For this project, the research assistants will receive supervision as a group.
+When applicable, the research assistants will receive supervision as a group.
 In collaboration with every student, she develops a work plan to ensure that the expectations, deliverables, and due dates are clear and transparent.
 The lab collaborates in a shared Box Drive, which ensures data security while creating a virtual environment for sharing resources related to research as well as opportunities in Philadelphia and on-campus.

 Preferred Qualifications